Tournament Informed Adversarial Quality Diversity: Experiments

 \subsection{Environments}

-To evaluate both the task selection methods and the measures of adversarial quality diversity, we designed three increasingly complex adversarial problems.
-For all of them, the search space is the set of weights for a small MLP with hidden layers of 32 and 16 neurons.
+To evaluate both the task selection methods and the metrics of adversarial QD, we designed three increasingly complex adversarial problems.
+For all of them, the search space is the set of weights for a small MLP with hidden layers of sizes 32 and 16.
 The variation operator used is a mutation that applies Gaussian noise with standard deviation $0.1$ to $30\%$ of the weights.

 For the behavior space, we follow the original GAME and use a VEM (CLIP~\citep{radford2021learning}) that embeds a visualization of the adversarial problem (described in the following sections).
 All problems are implemented in JAX~\citep{jax2018github} to facilitate parallel evaluation on a GPU.